rustfoundation/safety-critical-rust-coding-guidelines/README.md

 ## Running builds offline

-If you're working without internet access or want to avoid reaching out to remote resources (e.g., fetching updated specs), you can pass the --offline flag:
+If you're working without internet access or want to avoid reaching out to remote resources, you can pass the `--offline` flag:

 ```shell
    ./make.py --offline